New mechanism and exact theory of superconductivity from strong repulsive interaction: Schrieffer-Wolff Transformation

 as can be seen with the Baker-Campbell-Haussdorf formula.
 Under the assumption Eq.~\ref{appeq:Schrieffer_Condition}, we get

 To find $S$, we follow Ref.~\cite{MacDonald_tOverVExpansionHubbard} and split the tunneling Hamiltonian into a collection of operators $T_{p,M}$

-where $T_{p,M}$ gathers all tunneling operations that change the number of occupied $A$ sites by $p$ and the number of occupied nearest neighbor pairs by $M$.
+where $T_{p,M}$ gathers all tunneling operations that change the number of occupied $A$ sites by $(-p)$ and the number of occupied nearest neighbor pairs by $M$, \textit{i.e.} it changes the energy of $\mathcal{H}_0$'s eigenstates by $p\Delta + MV$.
 The bounds for $p$ and $M$ are determined by the lattice geometry.
 With these definition, we can check that

 satisfies Eq.~\ref{appeq:Schrieffer_Condition}.
 Consider an eigenstate $\ket{n}$ of $\mathcal{H}_0$ with energy $E_n$.
 By definition $T_{p,M} \ket{n}$ is also an eigenstate of $\mathcal{H}_0$ with energy $E_n + (p\Delta + MV)$.
 As a consequence, we have